unbxd/search-JS-library/docs/gettingStarted/IntegrateWithSampleUnbxdFeed.md

 ---
 layout: default
-title: Integrate with sample apparel feed
+title: Integrate with sample unbxd feed
 nav_order: 2
 parent: Getting Started
 ---

+# Integrate with sample feed
+{: .no_toc }

 1. TOC
 {:toc}

-# Integrate with apparel feed
-{: .no_toc }
+# Prerequisite
+Please complete the self serve FTU flow along with the dimensions mapping for fields like title, imageUrl, price, and categoryPath.
+More information can be found [here](./../prerequisites)

 {: .important }
-> Note: The sample apparel feed is used from the self serve dashboard via the csv upload feature.
+> Note: The config attributes mentioned below are from the **sample apparel feed** downloaded via the csv upload flow.
+These will change if another feed is used

-## Prerequisite
-Please complete the FTU flow along with the dimensions mapping for fields like title, imageUrl, price, and categoryPath.
-More information can be found [here](./../prerequisites)

-## Integration Instructions
+# Integration Instructions

 1. Include the vanilla js search library via the link:
     ```js